Turning 65 or Retiring Soon? Receiving SSDI?

 Medicare Advantage plans are offered as an HMO, PPO, or PFFS meaning that Doctor’s and Specialists can choose to accept a plan.
 Plans have changes every year, which is why its recommended to have an agent that can compare plans every year for you.
 We can ensure your doctors & specialists are in network, as well as check your prescriptions on the plans formulary (list of covered drugs).

-If you’re enrolled into Original Medicare or utilizing a Medicare Supplement Plan you will need a Medicare Part D Prescription Drug Plan for your prescription drug coverage.
+If you’re enrolled into Original Medicare, utilizing a Medicare Supplement Plan, or an Advantage Plan with no Part D include, you will need a Medicare Part D Prescription Drug Plan for your prescription drug coverage.
 This can be a stand alone plan, or included in your Medicare Advantage (Part C) plan.

 Medicare Part D Plans have a monthly premium for coverage, a yearly deductible, as well as a maximum out of pocket that will limit your yearly costs for prescriptions.